elena563/wordviz/README.md

 **WordViz** is a Python visualization library designed for exploring and visualizing word embeddings.
 Built on top of popular libraries such as `matplotlib`, `plotly`, and `gensim`, WordViz provides intuitive tools for analyzing embeddings through clustering, similarity exploration, and dimensionality reduction, all wrapped in interactive and customizable plots.
 With WordViz, users can gain insights into the structure of their word embeddings, making it a valuable tool for researchers and practitioners in natural language processing.

+This project was created as part of my Bachelor's Degree thesis in Statistics and Information Management with title (translated): "Word Embeddings in Practice: Designing a Library for Visualization and Operations"

-version 0.1.3
+version 0.2.0

 https://pypi.org/project/wordviz/

+## Last Version Updates
+- new class Visualizer3D and parent class BaseVisualizer
+- new 'reduced' parameter to Visualizer classes and 'auto' value for red_method in plot functions to automatically use cached reduced embeddings
+- private _set_embeddings function to handle embeddings use
+- 4 options of 3D plots analogous to 2D versions
+- 4 new aesthetic themes: light2, dark2, light3, dark3
+- optimized available pretrained json structure

+See more about previous changes in [CHANGELOG.md](CHANGELOG.md)

 ## Main Features

 - Load and explore pretrained embeddings (e.g., GloVe, FastText)
 - Select from a variety of available embeddings
-- Visualize embeddings in 2D with flexible dimensionality reduction options
+- Visualize embeddings in 2D or 3D with flexible dimensionality reduction options
 - Identify and plot the most similar words to a given token
 - Visualize clusters of related words
 - Interactive plots powered by `plotly`
-- Support for both light and dark themes
+- Support for many light and dark themes

 ## Installation